rroethof/roethof.net/content/2025/03/run-llama-32-deepseek-and-interact-with-open-webui-locally-with-ollama/index.md

 draft: false
 title: 'Run Llama 3.2, DeepSeek, and Interact with Open WebUI Locally with Ollama'
 tags:
-  - 'Llama 3.2'
+  - 'ai'
-  - 'DeepSeek'
+  - 'llama 32'
-  - 'Local LLM'
+  - 'deepseek'
-  - 'Ollama'
+  - 'local development'
-  - 'Open WebUI'
+  - 'ai research'
+categories:
   - 'AI'
-  - 'Natural Language Processing'
-categories:
-  - 'Llama 3.2'
+  - 'Llama 32'
   - 'DeepSeek'
-  - 'Local LLM'
+  - 'Local Development'
-  - 'Ollama'
-  - 'Open WebUI'
-  - 'AI'
+  - 'AI Research'
-  - 'Natural Language Processing'
+  - 'Technology'
 ---

 Explore the power of language models like "Llama 3.2" (please verify the actual model name), the coding prowess of DeepSeek, and interact with them through a user-friendly web interface using **Open WebUI**, all powered locally by **Ollama**.
 Running LLMs locally offers significant advantages, including enhanced privacy and the freedom to experiment without relying on external APIs.
 This guide will walk you through the effortless process using Ollama and Open WebUI.